 Permanent exclusion is a last resort option at the provision, as we are aware the emotional and ongoing effects this can have.
 Should a permanent exclusion be deemed necessary we try our utmost to secure a positive onward destination.
-Students may either permanently or temporarily be placed on an individual programmed involving short-term tuition with planned group integration where feasible as an alternative to exclusions.
+This includes working with the Local Authority SEN office where the student for whom permanent exclusion has been deemed necessary, holds an Education Health Care Plan.
+Students may either permanently or temporarily be placed on an individual programme involving short-term tuition with planned group integration where feasible as an alternative to exclusions.